david-livadaru/KKKeychainKit/README.md

 # How to use

 Keychain Kit works similar to Network API in iOS.
-You create an KKKeychainSession and operations to it.
-Any operation work on items.
+You create an `KKKeychainSession` and add operations to it.
+Any operation work with items.
 The items can be created only through builders.
 You should and you are enforced to use only this kinds of items: `KKKeychainGenericPassword` and `KKKeychainInternetPassword`.
-The reasons that only these are `complete` Keychain Items.
+The reasons is that only these are `complete` Keychain Items.

 ## Create a Keychain Session